 - Multiple secure authentication methods to help you easily integrate your existing authentication services for your VPN server.
 OpenVPN Access Server supports the following authentication methods: Local DB, LDAP(S), Active Directory, RADIUS.

 - Integrates OpenVPN server capabilities, enterprise management capabilities, and private tunneling to accommodate Windows, macOS, Linux (32-bit and 64-bit), Android, and iOS environments.

 Our pricing model is based on the number of concurrent connected devices, so it's affordable for any size business and can easily grow with your company.
-OpenVPN Access Server also allows 2 concurrent connections at no cost for testing purposes (excepting AWS infrastructure costs).
+OpenVPN Access Server also allows 2 concurrent connections at no cost.